Memory Upgrades and Storage Solutions for Apple and PC Devices from Data Memory Systems

 CAN I MIX BUFFERED AND UNBUFFERED MEMORY?

 WHAT ARE BUFFERED EDO AND FPM DIMMS?
+(OBSOLETE - SEE DDR INFO)

 WHAT IS CAS LATENCY?

-PERFORMANCE DIFFERENCES BETWEEN CL2 AN CL3
+PERFORMANCE DIFFERENCES BETWEEN DIFFERENT CAS LATENCIES

-CAN CL2 AND CL3 PARTS BE MIXED?
+CAN DIFFERENT LATENCY PARTS BE MIXED?

 HOW DIFFICULT IS IT TO INSTALL ADDITIONAL MEMORY?